marcosvbras/100-days-of-python/README.md

 pip install -r requirements.pip
 ```

-> **NOTE**: It is recommended create a virtual environment to keep your system clear.
-See more in https://virtualenv.pypa.io/en/stable/.
+> **NOTE**: It is recommended to create a virtual environment to keep your system clear.
+See more details in https://virtualenv.pypa.io/en/stable/.

 | Day | Title      |
 | --- |:----------:|